microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/remotedesktopsecurityconfiguration.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

 Represents the configuration for the remoteDesktopSecurityConfiguration object on the servicePrincipal.

-Use this configuration to enable the new Microsoft Entra ID [Remote Desktop Services (RDS) authentication protocol](/openspecs/windows_protocols/ms-rdpbcgr/dc43f040-d75d-49a9-90c6-0c9999281136) to authenticate a user to [Microsoft Entra joined](/azure/active-directory/devices/concept-directory-join) or [Microsoft Entra hybrid joined](/azure/active-directory/devices/concept-hybrid-join) devices.
-Additionally, IT administrators can also enable single sign-on (SSO) when RDP clients connect to a Microsoft Entra joined or Microsoft Entra hybrid joined device that is part of the target device groups.
+Use this configuration to enable the Microsoft Entra ID [Remote Desktop Services (RDS) authentication protocol](/openspecs/windows_protocols/ms-rdpbcgr/dc43f040-d75d-49a9-90c6-0c9999281136), for Microsoft Entra ID to authenticate users to [joined](/azure/active-directory/devices/concept-directory-join) or [hybrid joined](/azure/active-directory/devices/concept-hybrid-join) devices.
+The configuration also enables single sign-on (SSO) when RDP clients connect to a Microsoft Entra joined or Microsoft Entra hybrid joined device that is part of the **targetDeviceGroups** object.

 Inherits from [entity](../resources/entity.md).